StochSS/stochss/README.md

 Install [helm](https://github.com/helm/helm), the package manager for kubernetes.

+Install [nodejs](https://nodejs.org/) and [npm](https://www.npmjs.com/), the package manager for nodejs.

-Now, we want this repository to be mounted into our minikube VM so edits to the source will show up in real time.
-The easiest way to make this happen is to put the stochss repository under a folder that is mounted into minikube by default.
+We want this repository to be mounted into our minikube VM so edits to the source will show up in real time.
+The easiest way to make this happen is to put the stochss repository in a subfolder that is mounted into minikube by default.
 NOTE: the host directories are mounted to different directories in the VM!
 See [this page](https://minikube.sigs.k8s.io/docs/tasks/mount/) for more on this.

 The default mounts for the VirtualBox driver are: